 In This Article:

-History of inflammation of the bursa.
-Patients who have had bursitis in the past have an increased chance of getting it again.
+Once a bursa has been inflamed, it can become more easily inflamed again in the future.
+Therefore, patients who have had elbow bursitis in the past have an increased chance of developing it again.